Back to Roborock Guides

 Quick Solutions

-Contact support if motor failed
+Contact Roborock support if the brush motor itself has failed

 Still having issues?
 This is usually the deeper cause below.